Therapeutic product vigilance

 The TGA has committed to aligning its regulatory approaches related to therapeutic product vigilance, wherever possible, with those of comparable international regulatory counterparts.
 This includes a commitment to the integration of internationally harmonised vigilance tools which provides the vehicle through which international work and information sharing can proceed.

-- Facilitate industry compliance with vigilance best practices
+- Facilitate industry compliance with vigilance best practices and monitoring

 The TGA will provide regulated parties with guidelines to follow vigilance best practices.
+The adherence of industry with vigilance requirements is also monitored by the TGA.

 - Align with the TGA's decision-making framework